dat18v2-2semester/modul1_spring_movie/README.md

 ## These are the requirements for the application:

+* The application should be done using _Spring Boot_
 * The system should be able to _create_ and _display_ movies.
-* A user should be able to search for movies on relevant criteria eg. title, actor, or eg. production year after 1990.
+* A user should be able to search for movies on relevant based on the title.
-* The application should be done using _Spring Boot_
 * The application should be done using _Git_ and should be handed in on _GitHub_ with a link to your repository on _Fronter_.
    * You should work with a _master_ branch and each group member should during the project at least once:
        * create a _feature_ branch,